Create a composite astrophoto showing a night-sky object in motion

 Using a planetarium program like Stellarium, work out the capture field of view for the desired date range.
 An astronomy field-of-view calculator can determine the setup to achieve this.
 Work out the centre of the field of view and frame orientation in terms of background stars.

 With your gear set up and pointed at the centre of the field of view, take a test shot.
-For non-tracked shots with, say, a camera on a fixed tripod use the ‘500 Rule’ (left) to determine the longest exposure you can take without producing star trails.
+For shots where you're not using a star tracker but are using, say, a camera on a fixed tripod use the ‘500 Rule’ (left) to determine the longest exposure you can take without producing star trails.
 If you divide 500 by the attached lens/telescope focal length (mm), this gives you the maximum exposure in seconds.

 Set your ISO to a lowish value (eg ISO 400-1600).
 If using a camera lens, set the f/-number low and then increase it by a stop or two to reduce potential image distortion at the frame’s edge.
 Use an exposure setting lower than the maximum in Step 2 and take a test shot.
 Examine for background stars: more than three is ideal.